 - Zoo Animals: If we did start cloning Woolly Mammoths, the first few would likely be confirmed in captivity for study.
 But what about after that?
 Would Mammoths become as common as elephants at zoos around the world?

-- Let Them Roam Free: Here’s an unconventional thought.
-Why don’t we just let the Mammoths roam free as they did thousands of years ago?
+- Let Them Roam Free: Here’s an unconventional thought, why don’t we just let the Mammoths roam free as they did thousands of years ago?
 There might be areas with natural borders that would let them roam free and away from human settlements.
 For example, there’s a herd of 800+ Bison that lives peacefully in the heart of Salt Lake City, Utah.
 The Bison are isolated on Antelope Island in the middle of the Great Salt Lake, just northwest of Salt Lake City International Airport.
+Maybe we could add some Woolly Mammoth clones to the island to keep the Bison company?

 Why And When Did The Mammoth Go Extinct?